-If you want to survive on line, your site has got to be good.
-When the life or death of your marketing is decided in the fraction of a second, don’t risk losing traffic due to inferior website design.
+If you want to survive online, your site has got to be good.
+When the life or death of your marketing is decided in the fraction of a second, don’t risk losing traffic due to less than the best web design services

 For a business site, your website design needs to deliver and it needs to do it ridiculously quick.
 Your website design can’t just stand, it has to stand out.
-Every user that lands on your main page will decide in a split second whether you’re worth their time: So, let’s say you clear the first hurdle.
-Your website design is good enough to keep your clicks from becoming bounces.
+Every user that lands on your main landing page will decide in a split second whether you’re worth their time: So, let’s say you clear the first hurdle.
+Your web design services must be good enough to keep your clicks from becoming bounces.

 For those that stay, your content only has another 10 seconds to make its case.
 But there’s more at stake than just this visit.
 If they bounce too soon at this stage there’s a very good chance that they’ll never come back again: You’ve just lost a potential customer forever.

-If you’re a small business, that’s going to cost you: Big time.
+If you’re a small business, or a blog, that’s going to cost you: Big time.

 Keeping visitors longer than five hundredths of a second?
 How hard could that be?